-Since the pioneering work of Fisher in the '20s, statisticians of all flavours reflexively associate point-estimates with maxima of probability functions, and maximum-likelihood methods are virtually canonical in the statistical community.
+Statisticians of all flavours reflexively associate point-estimates with maxima of probability functions, and maximum-likelihood methods are virtually canonical in the statistical community.
 Under Gaussian error models, these invariably lead to least-squares minimization problems.
-For this reason, regularization approaches based on the optimization of penalized objective functions like where μ is a "free" parameter, and D is an operator whose null space does not overlap that of the forward model in $\chi^2{\text{misfit}}(m)$, always seem philosophically unsatisfactory, since the mathematical optimum is clearly at $\mu = 0$.
-Statisticians will instinctively feel that something is missing from the "objective function" that favours simplicity (large μ).
+For this reason, regularization approaches based on the optimization of penalized objective functions like where $\mu$ is a "free" parameter, and D is an operator whose null space does not overlap that of the forward model in $\chi^2{\text{misfit}}(m)$ , always seem philosophically unsatisfactory, since the mathematical optimum is clearly at $\mu = 0$ .
+Statisticians will instinctively feel that something is missing from the "objective function" that favours simplicity (large $\mu$ ).

-A well-known approach to this difficulty is Morozov's "discrepancy" principle (Hansen, 1998; Farquharson and Oldenburg, 2004).
-Assuming the model is rich enough to potentially overfit the data, the multiplier μ can be set by minimizing (1) to a desired level of misfit, say, $\chi^2{\text{misfit}}(m) \approx n_d$.
-It is difficult to make statements about a strongly nonlinear problem with great confidence, but we may take inspiration from what is known about the linear case: Hansen's discussions on the desired level of misfit are quite extensive, and recommend, roughly, $\chi^2{\text{misfit}} \approx n_d - n_p$, where there are n_p effective degrees of freedom.
+A well-known approach to this difficulty is Morozov's "discrepancy" principle (Hansen, 1998).
+Assuming the model is rich enough to potentially overfit the data, the multiplier $\mu$ can be set by minimizing (1) to a desired level of misfit, say, $\chi^2{\text{misfit}}(m) \approx n_d$ .
+It is difficult to make statements about a strongly nonlinear problem with great confidence, but we may take inspiration from what is known about the linear case: Hansen's discussions are quite extensive, and recommend, roughly, $\chi^2{\text{misfit}} \approx n_d - n_p$ , where there are $n_p$ effective degrees of freedom.
 Essentially, the target value $n_d - n_p$ is based on the known frequentist result in linear regression that the (error-scaled) residual sum of squares has expectation $n_d - n_p$ if the regression model is the same as that producing the data, and the error variance is correct.

-Use of the discrepancy principle is central to the well known OCCAM code of Constable et al. (1987), but, as above, this framework does not yield a point estimate that is obviously the maximum of some distribution.
-A common criticism is that the technique is rather sensitive to the noise levels buried inside $\chi^2{\text{misfit}}(m)$, and in practice these are usually poorly known (LaBrecque et al., 1996; Farquharson and Oldenburg, 2004; Mitsuhata, 2004; LaBrecque et al., 1996).
+Use of the discrepancy principle is central to the well known OCCAM code of Constable et al. (1987), but this framework does not yield a point estimate that is obviously the maximum of some distribution.
+A common criticism is that the technique is rather sensitive to the noise levels buried inside $\chi^2{\text{misfit}}(m)$ , and in practice these are usually poorly known (Farquharson and Oldenburg, 2004; Mitsuhata, 2004).
 Pessimistic estimates lead to oversmoothed solutions, and overoptimistic ones may prevent convergence at all.
 It is also common to see target values $\chi^2{\text{misfit}} = n_d$ invoked, even for rather rich models, and Hansen has demonstrated this leads to oversmoothing in the linear context.

-In a Bayesian approach, maximum likelihood estimation is possible for problems with smoothing contributions (μ) , but it is necessary to treat the smoothing parameters as genuine meta-parameters in a hierarchical framework.
+In a Bayesian approach, maximum likelihood estimation is possible for problems with smoothing contributions $(\mu)$ , but it is necessary to treat the smoothing parameters as genuine meta-parameters in a hierarchical framework.
 The normalisation associated with the meta-parameters then introduces the contributions which favour large values of the smoothing, and compete with the data misfit terms.
-We suspect that is not widely understood in the geophysical community that a Bayesian approach will naturally induce simplicity both in the choice among models, but also in the inference of meta-parameters (e.g. smoothing) within a model, so Occam's razor is a natural consequence of Bayesian thinking.
+A Bayesian approach will naturally induce simplicity both in the choice among models, but also in the inference of meta-parameters (e.g. smoothing) within a model, so Occam's razor is a natural consequence.
 Thus we would see "variable-smoothing" type inversions as a special kind of Bayesian inversion, rather than a different approach.
 Parker has remarked that the OCCAM approach is "...lacking theoretical underpinnings, but ... has been found to be remarkably effective in practice".
 We believe the Bayesian approach described in the following section, using spatial correlation as a meta-parameter, supplies this missing theory.
-For the seismic case, Gouveia and Scales (1997) provides another perspective on the relationship between Bayes and Occam, but we hasten to add that the nature of the forward model null spaces are very different in the seismic and CSEM problems, so some of the phenomenology observed in this paper does not carry across.